Homemade Cordial Recipes

 My sister-in-law makes cordial from the lemons and grapefruits grown in her garden.
 Her special cordial recipes turn these fruits into delicious cordials, perfect for drinking on a warm summer afternoon.

-Her versatile syrups are also wonderful on icecream and pancakes, drizzled over fruit salad, as a hot lemon drink, or as a mixer for fabulous cocktails and mocktails.
+Her versatile syrups are also wonderful on ice cream and pancakes, drizzled over fruit salad, as a hot lemon drink, or as a mixer for fabulous cocktails and mocktails.

 I am a particular fan of her lemon cordial and I am sure you will love it too!
 Add a sprig of mint and a slice of lemon and enjoy!

-Lemon Cordial & Candied Lemon Peel
+Lemon Cordial & Candied Lemon Peel Recipe

 Ingredients: